 Onions thrive in various soil conditions.
 Flourishing in well-drained, fertile soil—preferably loamy or sandy—with a pH range between 6.0 and 7.0.
 Partial sunlight and consistent moisture nurture their hearty foliage and bulb formation.
 Onions provide invaluable benefits to neighboring plants by deterring pests with their strong aroma and improving soil structure with their fibrous roots.

-Planting these plants next to rue have huge negative effects on the development of your plant.
+Planting these plants next to rue has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your rue.
 Because of these negative effects, we don’t recomment growing the plants below next to your rue.

 Basil